llvm/llvm-project/llvm/docs/RemoveDIsDebugInfo.md

 The various kinds of debug intrinsic (value, declare, assign) are all stored in the DPValue object, with a "Type" field disamgibuating which is which.

-## Finding debug-info records
+## Finding debug info records

 Utilities such as findDbgUsers and the like now have an optional argument that will return the set of DPValue records that refer to a Value.
 You should be able to treat them the same as intrinsics.

-## Examining debug-info records at positions
+## Examining debug info records at positions

 Call "Instruction::getDbgValueRange()" to get the range of DPValue objects that are attached to an instruction.